A student, a son and a volunteer: These are the victims in the Tampa killings

 She grew up in Tampa and learned English, Spanish and sign language to communicate with her mom.

-"She was a God send for her mother, her mother being deaf she would interpret for her mom," her father, Kenny Hoffa told CNN affiliate WFTS.
+"She was a godsend for her mother, her mother being deaf, she would interpret for her mom," her father, Kenny Hoffa told CNN affiliate WFTS.

 Most recently, she was working as a waitress.
 Hoffa loved poetry and was known for her drawings.